RezEnayati/Deeper-Look-Into-Self-Balancing-Trees/README.md

 **4. Balanced Binary Tree:** A tree where the height is kept as small as possible.
 **5. Degenerate (Skewed) Tree:** Every parent has only one child, and the tree is more similar to a linked list.
 (This is where things start to get problematic.)

+### Binary Search Trees
+Binary Search Trees, or BSTs for short, are a type of binary tree with one important rule: for every node in the tree, all elements in the left subtree are less than the node, and all elements in the right subtree are greater than the node.
+This makes searching very efficient — O(log n).
+So what's the problem?
+Imagine a scenario where you're only inserting elements greater or smaller than the root.
+For example, let's say you insert 10, then 11, then 12, then 15.
+This will make the tree behave more like a linked list, and we don’t want that, since the whole point of trees is to make searching efficient.
+To solve this, we need to find a way to keep these trees as balanced as possible, in order to maintain that O(log n) search time.
+The solution? **Self-Balancing Trees.**